mariamrf/py-package-publish-action/README.md

 ### Inputs
 - `python_version`: a Python version that is supported by [pyenv](https://github.com/pyenv/pyenv).
 For example: `3.7.0`.
+- `pip_version` (optional): the pip version to use (defaults to newest), some packages may require different pip versions.
 - `subdir` (optional): if your `setup.py` (and therefore, your entire package) is in a subdirectory of your repo, put the path to it here.
 This will just change the working directory to the `SUBDIR` before running the rest of the script.

 ### Example workflow